 In some cases, Suboxone might be a more appropriate treatment than methadone.
 Suboxone has less potential for addiction than methadone.

-Medication-Assisted Treatment at The Raleigh House of Hope
+Medication-Assisted Treatment at The Raleigh House

 Ultimately, whether methadone or suboxone treatment is best for your needs will depend upon your unique set of circumstances.
 While both options offer significant benefits for people struggling with opioid dependency, there might be drawbacks in individual cases for each medication.